ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```

-**4. Start the App.** Now our client agent can be built to binary file and be started with `./client`.
+**4. Start the App.** Now our client agent can be built into a binary file and started with `./client`.

-The client is designated to communicate with the VPP-Agent acting as a server.
-Start the VPP-Agent with the `-grpc-config` flag and set the endpoint and the network in the GRPC config file to the same value as in our GRPC client application (currently hardcoded values), so they can communicate with each other.
+The client is designed to communicate with the vpp-agent acting as a server.
+Start the vpp-agent with the `-grpc-config` flag and set the endpoint and the network in the GRPC config file to the same values (hard-coded) as in our GRPC client application.
+This is so they can communicate with each other.

 ### Plugin usage

-The GRPC client application can connect to the Ligato-based GRPC server and offers a client object to communicate.
-In this part we show how to use the client to put GRPC configuration and how to watch on notifications.
+The GRPC client application can connect to the Ligato-based GRPC server.
+In this part we will show you how to use the client to put GRPC configuration and how to watch on notifications.

 ### Config publisher

-For the tutorial purpose, we simulate configuration provisioning from the client plugin `Init()`.
+For tutorial purposes, we simulate configuration provisioning from the client plugin `Init()`.
 During the init phase, a new go routine starts and puts example configuration to the GRPC server.
 Add the following code to the `/grpc/plugins/grpc/grpc_client.go`:

-1. example setup in `configure()` method
+1. Wxample setup in `configure()` method

 ```go
 func (p *Client) configure() {